BrianInGermany/oldcardgames/content/_posts/en/2022-12-18-tapp_tarock.markdown

 In clubs and spades, the trick rank after the face cards is 10-9-8-7, and these again are the entirety of the cards in those suits.

 ### Tarots
 The trick rank of the tarot cards is equal to their numbers, which go from 1-21.
-The highest trick rank among the tarots, however, is the "Sküs" (say "skyooz", derived from French "excusez"-- which you might say when taking all your opponents cards :P ).
+The highest trick rank among the tarots, however, is the "Sküs" (say "skeez", derived from French "excusez"-- which you might say when taking all your opponents cards :P ).
 The Sküs does not have a number, but instead looks kind of like the joker of a regular deck.
-The Sküs, the 21 tarot, called the Mond, and the 1 tarot, called the Pagat, are the three tarots worth the most points and known together as the honneurs.
+The Sküs, the 21 tarot, called the Mond, and the 1 tarot, called the Pagat, are the three tarots worth the most points and known together as the trull.

 ![](/assets/images/honneurs.jpg)